sipb/moira-rest-api/README.md

 For an example on how to use webathena to get the ticket, see https://github.com/gabrc52/svelte-moira/blob/main/src/lib/webathena.ts

+You should get tickets for `moira/moira7.mit.edu`

+### LDAP notice

+Moira does not allow querying users' display names, which is something that WebMoira does provide.
+To supplement this missing capability, the endpoints `/lists/[list]/names` and `/users/[user]/name` use LDAP to perform those queries.
+So you should also get tickets that work with `ldap/w92dc1.win.mit.edu@WIN.MIT.EDU` if you wish to use those endpoints.

 ## Errors

 If any of the functions returns an error, the output will be the following: